Tiny Home Mortgage In Canada

 Much like a traditional home, there are several costs that come with both purchasing and operating a tiny house:

-• Parking and fuel.
+• Parking.
 If you buy a mobile tiny home, you’ll need to pay for parking fees whenever you stop.
-Plus, you’ll be using a lot of fuel to transport your home.

-• Insurance and taxes.
+• Insurance.
 Depending on the exact type of home you purchase, you’ll need some sort of insurance policy to protect it.
-And don’t forget about property taxes (if applicable) and permit fees.

 • Utilities.
 Unless you’re living off-grid, there will be utility costs involved to operate your tiny home, including gas, electricity, and water.